portail-fresh/technical-documentation/docs/DatasetPIDSchemaEN.md

   - toc
 ---

-# Type d'identifiant du jeu de données - Identifier type of the dataset
+# Identifier type of the dataset
-Identifiant unique et stable permettant de référencer durablement le jeu de données, indépendamment de son emplacement technique.

 A unique and stable identifier that allows the dataset to be referenced permanently, regardless of its technical location.
 <table>